tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 2. Go to the [Swagger UI GitHub project](https://github.com/swagger-api/swagger-ui).
 3. Click **Clone or download**, and then click **Download ZIP** button.
 Download the files to a convenient location on your computer and extract the files.

-	  The only folder you'll be working with here is the **dist** folder (short for distribution).
-Everything else is used only if you're regenerating the files, which is beyond the scope of this tutorial.
+	  The only folder you'll be working with in the downloaded zip is the **dist** folder (short for distribution).
+Everything else is used only if you're recompiling the Swagger files, which is beyond the scope of this tutorial.

 4. Drag the **dist** folder out of the swagger-ui-master folder so that it stands alone.
 Then delete the swagger-ui-master folder and zip file.
-4. Inside your **dist** folder, open **index.html** in a text editor such as Atom or Sublime Text.
+4. Inside your **dist** folder, open **index.html** in a text editor such as [Atom editor](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/).
 5. Look for the following code:

     ```js